bounswe/bounswe2024group2/docs/w3c-annotation.md

 * Modular Architecture: The standardized model allows for scalable implementation, accommodating future features and integrations.
 * Community Support: Utilizing a widely accepted standard provides access to community resources and updates.

+## Requirements of Following the Standard

+### Compliance with W3C Specifications

+* Data Structure: Annotations must conform to the JSON-LD format as specified by the Web Annotation Data Model.
+* URI Usage: Each annotation should have a unique identifier (URI) to ensure it can be individually referenced and accessed.
+* Types of Annotations: Support for various annotation types such as Tagging, and Linking must be implemented.

+### Annotation Properties

+* Target: The specific part of the content the annotation refers to (e.g., a paragraph in a news article).
+* Body: The content of the annotation itself, which could be text, links, or other media. r

+### Technical Implementation

+* Compatibility: The system must be compatible with existing web technologies and standards.
+* Performance: Annotations should load efficiently without degrading the performance of the app.